DATA PROCESSING ADDENDUM

 Address: As set forth in the Notices section of the Agreement.

 Contact person’s name, position, and contact details: As set forth in the Notices section of the Agreement.
+Activities relevant to the data transferred under these Clauses: The Services.
+Role: Controller.

 Data Importer: Barndoor AI, Inc.